 All MSHA employees receive a meal card at check-in to be presented to the cashier at each meal.
-Non-MSHA persons who are in residence must pay for their meals using cash, a major credit card, or a personal check.
+Non-MSHA persons who are in residence must pay for their meals using cash or credit card.

 The cafeteria is open weekdays for breakfast from 6:15 a.m. to 8:00 a.m. and lunch from 11:30 a.m. to 1:00 p.m.
 It may occasionally be open for breakfast and lunch on weekends with weekend service hours.
 The cafeteria has optional hours if opening for dinner meal service.